boyit1309/xac-thuc-thiet-bi-bang-cn-fog-node/README.md

 ## Introduction

-- This contract will perform the action of authentication , accept and validate token by IoT devices using Blockchain-enabled Fog Nodes
+- This contract will perform the user authentication of IoT devices using Blockchain-enabled Fog Nodes

 ## How to use